 Create a Grid Chart in QlikView

-In this QlikView example, we create a Grid chart using the Country, Color, Profession Columns as the dimension data, and the Sales Amount as an expression.
+In this example, we create a Grid chart using the Country, Color, and Profession Columns as the dimension data and the Sales Amount as an expression.

 We can create a QlikView Grid chart in multiple ways.
 First Approach: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

-Another approach is to Right-click on the Report area open the Context menu.
-Please select the New Sheet Object, and then select the Charts.. option.
+Another approach is to Right-click on the Report area and open the Context menu.
+Please select the New Sheet Object and the Charts.. option.

 Either way, QlikView opens a new window to create a Grid Chart.
 Here, we assigned a new name called Example for Grid Chart and selected the Grid Chart as the chart type.

 Please select the Dimensions (columns) that you want to use in your Grid chart.
-For this example, we are adding the Country, Color, Occupation dimensions to the used dimension section.
-It means, it will add the Country to X-Axis, and Color dimension to Y-Axis.
-Please refer Import data from Excel to QlikView article to import the excel tables in to QlikView.
+For this example, we are adding the Country, Color, and Occupation dimensions to the used dimension section.
+It means it will add the Country to X-Axis and Color dimension to Y-Axis.
+Please refer to Import data from the Excel article to import the excel tables into QlikView.

-Clicking the Next button opens an Expression page, and on top of that, a pop-up window called Edit Expression opened.
+Clicking the Next button opens an Expression page, and on top of that, a pop-up window called Edit Expression opens.
 Use this window to write the custom expression.